schwering/golog/README.md

 * Progression and regression: the interpreter is indifferent to whether progression or regression is used as reasoning mechanism.
   This is an implementation detail of BAT.
-  This allows for lightning-fast progressive BATs :-).
+  This allows for usually much faster progressive BATs :-).

 The whole system is written in [Haskell][Haskell].
 The interpreter exploits Haskell's laziness to build up the (potentially)